KjellKod/ai_job_candidate_reviewer/README.md

 # AI Job Candidate Reviewer

-Recruiting at scale is hard — it’s time-consuming, subjective, and inconsistent.
+Recruiting at scale is hard — it's time-consuming, subjective, and inconsistent.
 The AI Job Candidate Reviewer helps teams automate first-pass resume screening while keeping humans firmly in control.

-Simply drop resumes and job descriptions into organized folders, and receive AI-generated candidate rankings with detailed notes and scores in a CSV you can open in Excel or Google Sheets.
+Simply drop resumes and job descriptions into organized folders, and receive AI-generated candidate rankings with detailed notes and scores.
+The system learns from your feedback to refine its screening accuracy over time.

-The system learns from your feedback to refine its screening accuracy over time — building reusable context for similar roles and ensuring the process continuously improves.
+**🤖 Powered by GPT-5** (with intelligent fallback to GPT-4/GPT-4-turbo).
+The CLI prints the model used for every AI-related command.

 ```
-Candidate → AI Score → Human Feedback → Model Recalibration → Updated Ranking
+Candidate → AI Evaluation → Human Feedback → AI Learning → Improved Evaluations
 ```

 How It Helps